pooriajr/pooriajr/src/_posts/2023-08-01-mosquito-zen.md

 - **Dog**: The mosquito bites you.
 You bite the mosquito back.

-- **Change the environment**: The mosquito bites you.
+- **Change the world**: The mosquito bites you.
 You buy mosquito nets, window screens, and enough repellant to choke an elephant, with same-day-delivery on Amazon.

 - **Change yourself**: The mosquito bites you.
 You apply ointment, spray yourself with repellent, and eat a clove of garlic.